Big Battle of Egos: New songs

 The four new songs have limited connection to Army of Lovers previous used sound.
 Except for "Tragedy", all have a strong connection to the electro/dance-sound of Alexander Bard's other bands.

 "Signed on My Tattoo" is a duet with his current band Gravitonas, "Crashing Down" is a cover of "Love Came Crashing Down" by Bard’s previous band BWO, and "Tragedy" is also a cover that he wrote for Malena Ernman's La Voix Du Nord album.

+2 of the new songs from this compilation (Tragedy & Signed on My Tattoo) were later included on their new studio album "Sexodus" released on November 24, 2023.